moltzaum/rock-paper-scissors/README.md

 ```

 Currently, the client and server have only been run on a local machine.
 So, it's not clear if it
 works in a real network environment.
-Signals are primarily "fire and forget", but I did make an ACK
+Signals are primarily "fire and forget", but there is an ACK
 signal for the matchmaking process.
-The game logic is simple enough, this "fire and forget" strategy
+The game logic is simple enough that "fire and forget" strategy
-may be acceptable, but when I look at the matchmaking at least, it seems incomplete without
+may be acceptable, but the matchmaking at least seems incomplete without timeouts.
+Some research
-timeouts.
-Some research into the Two General's problem seems to indicate rethinking the
-implementaion would be a good idea.
+into the Two General's problem seems to indicate rethinking the implementaion would be a good idea.

 Regarding networking, there is also no client ID outside of the host address:port combination.
 As
 noted in the source code, this is not a good identifier because the the address and port can be